DeepScan – GDPR

 Yes, but the complexity raises, but doable on a consulting mode.
 Out of the box, SAP doesn't offer the capability for unstructured search, we will then need to use database specific mechanisms or trex for non-hana databases.

 - Another question related to this is if we can create an extensive search for certain sensitive words that is searched for in the full environment.
-It could be words indicating political opinion, labor union membership etc. Also, words regarding individual’s health etc. This is very critical GDPR information and is not allowed to exist without a clear approval from the individual.
+It could be words indicating political opinion, labor union membership etc. Also, words regarding an individual’s health etc. This is very critical GDPR information and is not allowed to exist without a clear approval from the individual.
 All companies want to make sure no such information is stored without their knowledge.